 The aim of this recce trip was to carry in essential supplies and to scout our route and filming locations.
 The ardours of the walk in were numerous; the 'track' up Moss Ridge in particular with 40kg packs was heinous.
 I remember hanging onto tree roots, climbing up vertical mud slides, trying not to look down.
 If we weren't laughing from delirium, we would have all been crying.
 One of our volunteers, Henry Garrad broke a rib on the descent when he slipped.
 We were reminded of the risks of our undertaking.
 Regardless of the drama, the recce trip was a success.
 We had stashed the supplies we needed at Bechervaise Plateau, at the base of the Spire that is Federation Peak.

 The expedition took place from June 25 to July 11, 2016.
-The story of how it all unfolded will be told in Tasmanian film maker, Simon Bischoff's mountain documentary, Winter on the Blade.
-Look out for the film at this and next year's mountain film festivals.
+The story of how it all unfolded is told in our adventure documentary, Winter on the Blade.

 Thanks for reading,